-Digital Reasoning was named to the 2018 Fast Company Most Innovative Companies in Artificial Intelligence list for our work in combating human trafficking with our partner Thorn.
+Digital Reasoning was named to the 2018 Fast Company list of Most Innovative Companies in Artificial Intelligence for our work in combating human trafficking with our partner Thorn.

 Fast Company’s 2018 Most Innovative Companies recognize pioneering companies across 36 categories, from consumer electronics to artificial intelligence to wellness.
 More than three dozen Fast Company editors, reporters, and contributors surveyed thousands of companies—many of which were identified by a new MIC submission process—to create these lists.